kkhushi03/rag_for_query_resolution/README.md

 *note*: now just hope everything works (worship to the god you pray)

 1. run training pipeline → ```py main.py```
-    * *it'll run the pipeline one-by-one*
     * *stage_01_populate_db.py*:
         1. loads documents,
         2. splits them into several chunks,
         3. creates a vector db,
         4. calculates the number of chunks,
-        5. & then finally those chunks are saved to the vector db (using SQL lite in dev stage) in batches
+        5. & then finally, those chunks are saved to the vector db (processed in batches for better memory management).
     * *stage_02_query_data.py*:
         1. load the existing db,
-        2. search/query the db (using `similarity score`),
+        2. search/query the db (using the `similarity score`),
         3. returns context,
-        4. prompts the LLM the using prompt template (which includes prompt, question, & context),
+        4. prompts the LLM using the prompt template (which includes prompt, question, & context),
         5. generates response,
-        6. formats the generated response (be removing all the unnecessary info.)
+        6. formats the generated response (by removing all the unnecessary info.)
-        7. & then finally, returns the formatted final response with appropriate sources
+        7. & then finally, returns the final formatted response with appropriate sources.

 2. test rag → ```pytest test_rag.py```